thatsn0tmysite/livefect/README.md

    0x789    234         //then one can further inspect this addr, see if it's a function (--disams) and write here (-a 0x789)
    ```
    - Regex filters for function and export names
-   - iovecs splitting if payload is > page_size
+   - iovecs splitting if payload is > page_size (jump added at pagesize_bytes-jmpsize to jmp to next available area)

 ## Compile
 To compile `livefect`, capstone is needed.
 Just run: